ploigos/infra-ops/README.md

 This GitOps repository is used to deploy the infrastructure for running Ploigos based pipelines using GitHub Actions.

 # Setup Instructions

+## Prerequisites
+You must have these tools installed to complete the setup:
+- [OpenShift cli](https://docs.openshift.com/container-platform/4.7/cli_reference/openshift_cli/getting-started-cli.html) - Create applications and manage OpenShift Container Platform projects from a terminal.
+- [Helm](https://helm.sh/docs/intro/install/) (version 3.6 or greater) - Helm helps you manage Kubernetes applications — Helm Charts help you define, install, and upgrade even the most complex Kubernetes application.

+## Install Steps
+1. Login to openshift
+   * `oc login --token=<YOUR TOKEN> --server=<YOUR SERVER>` (Or username and password instead of token)
-1. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
+2. Install the OpenShift GitOps Operator and grant it RBAC permissions to install the remaining resources.
    * `oc create -f bootstrap/`
-2. Wait for the operator to start ArgoCD.
+3. Wait for the operator to start ArgoCD.
 This may take a few minutes.
 You can monitor progress by looking at the Pods in the openshift-gitops project.
+4. Run the Helm install script
+   * `./install-helm.sh`

 # GitOps Application Deployments
 1. Install the Application configuration yaml file pointing to the Application GitOps repository.